EGR314-S-2026-30/EGR314-S-2026-305.github.io/docs/03-Project-Requirements/Project-requirements.md

 **Notes on Alignment with Semester Requirements:**

-- Rover is **modular**, with each team member owning a **subsystem board**.
+- Rover is modular, with each team member owning a **subsystem board**.
-- **2WD is primary**, with 4WD as a potential stretch goal.
+- 2WD is primary, with 4WD as a potential stretch goal.
-- Radiation sensing has been **removed** to simplify subsystem requirements.
+- Radiation sensing has been removed to simplify subsystem requirements.
-- All boards communicate safely over the **UART daisy-chain network**.
+- All boards communicate safely over the UART daisy-chain network.
-- Subsystems include **sensors, actuators, HMI, and wireless communication**, meeting course modularity requirements.
+- Subsystems include sensors, actuators, HMI, and wireless communication**, meeting course modularity requirements.